• Skip to main content

 Lettuce, cooked brown rice, scallions, lime wedges and julienned carrots in glass bowls.

-• Ground Beef: Use ground beef such as chuck or sirloin.
+• Ground Beef: Use ground chuck or sirloin for these beef lettuce wraps.
+Ground round is too lean and dry.
 Ground chicken, turkey or pork can also be used.

 • Beef Broth: Vegetable broth can also be used.

-• Soy Sauce: I prefer Kikkoman Low-Sodium Soy Sauce.
-Regular soy sauce can be super strong and it's always a good idea to reduce sodium intake, especially with other ingredients with higher levels of sodium such as ketchup and chili garlic sauce.
+• Soy Sauce: Kikkoman Low-Sodium Soy Sauce is what we usually use.
+Regular soy sauce can be super strong, and it’s always a good idea to reduce sodium intake, especially with other ingredients with higher sodium levels, such as ketchup and chili garlic sauce.

-• Rice Vinegar: This mild Asian vinegar is sometimes referred to as rice wine vinegar, however, they are actually two different ingredients.
+• Rice Vinegar: This mild Asian vinegar is sometimes called rice wine vinegar.
+However, they are actually two different ingredients.
 Both will work in this recipe.
-Rice vinegar is a nice ingredient to always have on hand when you want something only mildly acidic.
+Rice vinegar is a nice ingredient to always have on hand when you want something only mildly acidic in a dish.

-• Chili Garlic Sauce: Huy Fong Chili Garlic Sauce is the most popular and well-known brand.
-Adds a spicy kick!
-If you're not into spicy, then reduce the amount initially; you can always add more!
+• Chili Garlic Sauce: Huy Fong is the most popular and well-known brand.
+It adds a spicy kick!
+If you’re not into spicy, reduce the amount initially; you can always add more!

-• Butter Lettuce (also known as Boston and Bibb): Ideal for lettuce wraps because it's so pliable.
+• Butter Lettuce (also known as Boston and Bibb): It’s ideal for lettuce wraps because it’s pliable.
 The loose, round heads are often sold in a plastic shell with the roots still attached to extend freshness.
-Because the roots usually are still attached, it's a good idea to rinse the heads before using them.
+Because the roots usually are still attached, it’s a good idea to rinse the heads before using them.

 • Brown Rice: You can purchase cooked brown rice near the frozen vegetable section.
 Quinoa is a great substitute.